Chord finder - note entry notation piano keyboard score - sengpielaudio Google Page Rank

 Chord Recognition for Piano and Guitar

-It offers a program that will display the names of chords entered note by note
+This offers a program that will construct and display the names of chords entered note by note

 Keyboard, frequencies = naming of musical notes, piano keys